 Amazing Ribs generates revenue primarily through its ‘pitmaster’ subscription forum.
 It also contains paid advertising and uses affiliate marketing.
 There is also a line of BBQ rubs available.

 Or Whatever You Do: Started in 2011 as a general food blog, Or Whatever You Do (from the quote in Corinthians) grew slowly but steadily for several years.
-In 2017, Nicole and Jeremiah Johnson bought a pellet grill, and things began to change.
+2017 Nicole and Jeremiah Johnson bought a pellet grill, and things began to change.
 Or Whatever You Do began publishing more and more pellet grill-based recipes, and traffic began to rise.

-With a large social media following, Or Whatever You Do offers their own line of spice rubs and generates revenue through advertising and affiliate marketing.
+With a large social media following, Or Whatever You Do offers its own line of spice rubs and generates revenue through advertising and affiliate marketing.
 This site generates strong search placement with recipe content focused on specific grilling and smoking equipment.

 A Dynamic Landscape